m-kovalsky/ReportAnalyzer/README.md

 4. Open Report Analyzer.
 5. Select the folder which contains your [Power BI Desktop](https://powerbi.microsoft.com/desktop/) (or Power BI Template) file(s) as well as the Performance Analyzer export (.json) file.

+*NOTE: As of v1.3.0, you can also open Report Analyzer from the Start menu or the Desktop shortcut.
+It is not necessary to open Report Analyzer through Power BI Desktop.*

 ## Compatiblity

 This tool is compatible with [Power BI Desktop](https://powerbi.microsoft.com/desktop), Power BI Templates, and [Performance Analyzer](https://docs.microsoft.com/power-bi/create-reports/desktop-performance-analyzer) data (.json) files.
 All files must be in the same folder for the tool to integrate all of these files.